 Proper denture care is an essential part of a daily routine.
 Full and partial dentures should be cleaned daily to remove bacteria.
 Regular care keeps your dentures free from stains and your mouth in good health.
 On this page, we break down the steps to take when caring for dentures and how to make sure your mouth stays healthy.

-If you would like to talk to someone directly for advice on your care regimen, John J. Killeen, DDS is here for you.
+If you would like to talk to someone directly for advice on your care regimen, Chandler Goltz, DMD is here for you.
 You may reach us by phone at (985) 570-9103.
 Our practice has experience treating patients in Slidell and the surrounding area.

 Taking Care of Dentures